 Medical Editor: John P. Cunha, DO, FACOEP

 Haldol Decanoate (haloperidol decanoate) is an antipsychotic used to treat schizophrenia.
-It is available in generic form.
+Haldol Decanoate is available in generic form.
 Common side effects of Haldol Decanoate include dizziness, drowsiness, difficulty urinating, trouble sleeping, headache, anxiety, and pain at the injection site.
 Tell your doctor if you experience serious side effects of Haldol Decanoate including muscle spasm/stiffness, shaking (tremor), restlessness, mask-like facial expression, or drooling.

 Dosage of Haldol Decanoate should not exceed 3 mL per injection.
 Talk to your doctor about your individual dosage recommendation.
 Other drugs such as amiodarone, erythromycin, belladonna alkaloids, warfarin, lithium, levodopa, rifampin, diphenhydramine, codeine, risperidone and trazodone may interact with Haldol Decanoate.
 Tell your doctor all medications you use.
 Do not stop taking Haldol Decanoate suddenly without consulting with your doctor.
 Caution should be exercised when taking Haldol Decanoate if you are elderly.
 If you are pregnant only take Haldol Decanoate if the benefit outweighs the potential risk to the fetus.
 Do not use Haldol Decanoate if you are breastfeeding.